eawag-rdm/openpyxl_date-handling-test/README.md

 ### 1. Roundtrip

 `openpyxl is used to write a), a set of dates, b), a set of times and c), a set of datetimes to an xlsx file.
 Then `openpyxl is used to read these data again from the file and write them back, into additional columns.
 Note: The columns starting with "string_" are string representations of the respective dates to serve as a reference as what was the true value should be.
 This is done both with parameter `iso_dates=True` for the initial creation of the workbook, and without.
-The resulting files are `testdates.roundtrip_isodates.xlsx` and `testdates_roundtrip.xlsx`, respectively.
+The resulting files are `testdates_roundtrip_isodates.xlsx` and `testdates_roundtrip.xlsx`, respectively.

 ![**Roundtrip with `iso_dates=True`**: looks OK!](./img/roundtrip_isodates.png)